luciotato/LiteScript/source/Grammar.lite.md

         .req 'if','when'
         .lock()
         .conditional = .req(Expression)

+after `,` or `then`, a statement on the same line is required

         if .opt(',','then')

-after `,` or `then`, a statement on the same line is required

             .body = .req(SingleLineStatement)

         else # and indented block
             .body = .req(Body)

-        #end if
+        end if

 control: "if"-"else" are related by having the same indent

         if .lexer.token.value is 'else'

             if .lexer.index isnt 0
                 .throwError 'expected "else" to start on a new line'

             if .lexer.indent < .indent
                 #token is 'else' **BUT IS LESS-INDENTED**.
 It is not the "else" to this "if"
                 return

             if .lexer.indent > .indent
                 .throwError "'else' statement is over-indented"

-        #end if
+        end if

+Now get optional `[ElseIfStatement|ElseStatement]`

         .elseStatement = .opt(ElseIfStatement, ElseStatement)

-### export Class ElseIfStatement extends ASTBase
+### export class ElseIfStatement extends ASTBase

 `ElseIfStatement: (else|otherwise) if Expression Body`